Canine reproduction: Sheath

 The penile sheath entirely surrounds the glans while not erect.
 The back part is intergrown with the abdominal skin.
 The front part, almost reaching to the navel, is free.
 The inner sheath, just like the glans, is covered with a mucous membrane and the outer sheath is covered with normal, hairy epidermis.

 Female reproductive system

 Development

-In domestic dogs, sexual maturity (puberty) occurs between the ages of 6 to 12 months for both males and females, although this can be delayed until up to two years of age for some large breeds.
+In domestic dogs, sexual maturity (puberty) occurs between the ages of 6 and 12 months for both males and females, although this can be delayed until up to two years of age for some large breeds.
 Pregnancy is possible as soon as the first estrus cycle, but breeding is not recommended prior to the second cycle.
 As with other domesticated species, domestication has selectively bred for higher libido, and earlier and more frequent breeding cycles in dogs than in their ancestors.

 The female reproductive cycle

 Female cycle

-The average length of the reproductive cycle for females is 2–4 weeks.
-Females reach sexual maturity (puberty) between 8 and 18 months of age.
+The average length of the reproductive cycle for females is 4-48 days.
+Every breed has their own cycle built into their genetics, making their time in heat unique to their own breed, therefore making crossbreeds open to new cycle lengths; 4-48 days in heat is confirmed to be the most accurately recorded range of times and proven to be the limits for the lengths of time for females to be in heat.
+Females reach sexual maturity (puberty) as young as 3 months of age and rarely longer than 9 months for larger breeds.
 There is a tremendous variability in the maturation age between breeds, and even within a breed of dog.